 Two identical ASRs equipped with Cisco release R3.2 image or later

 Both routers must be physically located on the same Ethernet LAN.

-The CUBE configuration of both routers is identical and must be manually copied from one router to the other
+A separate interface should be used for check-pointing control and data traffic across the 2 routers and must be connected via a switch

-One router is designated the Active router, the second the Standby.
-There are slight differences in configuration between the Active and Standby routers
+The CUBE configuration of both routers is identical and must be manually copied from one router to the other.
+One router is designated as the Active router and the second as the Standby.

 Components Used

 The information in this document is based on a minimum software release of Cisco IOS XE Release 3.2 implemented on a Cisco ASR1001, 1002 or 1004.